-In a move to strengthen advocacy against anticompetitive tactics and "unfair exercises of market power," the National Grocers Association has joined forces with several other independent business groups to form the Main Street Business Coalition.
+In a move to strengthen advocacy against anticompetitive tactics and "unfair exercises of market power," the National Grocers Association has joined forces with several other independent business groups to form the Main Street Competition Coalition.

 The NGA, along with groups including the National Community Pharmacists Association, the National Association of Convenience Stores, the Western Growers Association and the National Beer Wholesalers Association, wants to see stronger enforcement of the Robinson-Patman Act, which forbids price discrimination and seeks to prevent buyers from inducing sellers to grant them discriminatory prices or other unequal allowances.